DonnyLe/Reversi/README.md

 ## Key Components
 The code base follows the Model, View, Controller framework (controller not yet implemented).
-The model contains all the rules
+The model contains all rules and the actions that can be done in Reversi.
+To use the view, the model is passed into the view.